 We are currently offering “Griffins, Goblets, and Gold,” our Magical Arts tour, every other Saturday at 11:00 AM and by request.
 That tour alternates with “Ghost Stories,” our interactive tour about all things scary.
-“Ghost Stories” also runs every other Friday at 6:00 PM.
+“Ghost Stories” is currently also running every Friday at 6:00 PM.

-“After Ever After,” our fairy-tale-inspired adventure; “Quest Control,” inspired by classic heroes and demigods; and “Crown & Prophet,” our interactive tour inspired by epic fantasies, are curently available by request as well.
+“After Ever After,” our fairy-tale-inspired adventure, and “Quest Control,” inspired by classic heroes and demigods, are curently available by request.

-“Staged: The Museum Tour for People Who Love Theater,” runs every other Sunday at 11:00 AM.
+“Staged: The Museum Tour for People Who Love Theater,” runs every other Sunday at 11:00 AM, alternating with “Crown & Prophet,” our interactive tour inspired by epic fantasies.
 All tours take place in the Metropolitan Museum of Art.

 “Staged: The Interactive Museum Tour for People who Love Theater”

 This tour looks at the development of theater through the lens of artwork in the Metropolitan Museum of Art, from early Greek statues of actors to depictions of stories that inspired Broadway musicals.
 Interspersed with activities and questions about theater, the tour takes participants across the museum and across cultures to see the ways artists have worked the theme of theater into their creations for thousands of years.

 Participants should bring their T (theater) game, and maybe even be prepared do a little acting, because, after all, all the world’s a stage.
 Every other Sunday at 11:00 AM.

 “Crown & Prophet: An Epic Fantasy Adventure in the Metropolitan Museum of Art”

 From the spooky to the scary, the macabre to the mysterious, the ghostly to the ghoulish, “Ghost Stories” will take visitors on an interactive tour of all things frightful in the Metropolitan Museum.
-Participants will travel across cultures and across time to see Flying Dutchmen and funerary masks, still lifes and sculpture.
+Participants will travel across cultures and across time to see Flying Dutchmen and fearsome paintings, still lifes and sculpture.
 We’ll look at Egyptian, American, and European works of art, to name a few, plus discuss stories about ghostly happenings in the museum itself.
 All the while, we’ll look at how different cultures depict the fearsome and the gruesome, in pursuit of what scares us…and why.
-Every other Friday evening at 6:00 PM; every other Saturday at 11:00 AM.
+Every Friday evening at 6:00 PM; every other Saturday at 11:00 AM.